 For Student-Initiated projects: round trip airfare between Detroit and your base city should be included as part of the budget.
 Other travel destinations (in the US or in-country) are considered project-related travel and should be covered by your host organization.

 For WDI-initiated projects: WDI will reimburse direct round trip coach (economy) air travel expenses from DTW to the location of the internship, up to $1500 (airfare only).
 Receipts and original boarding passes need to be submitted to receive the reimbursement.
 Reimbursements for airfare are initiated only after completion of travel.
 Any additions or upgrades above basic economy class will be the responsibility of the traveler.
-WDI will NOT reimburse meal expenses, hotels, car rentals, mileage, health and travel insurance, immunizations, visa fees, etc. Students must pay for such expenses from the $10,000 fellowship they received. $500 will be withheld until all deliverables have been submitted to WDI and the host organization at the end of the internship.
+WDI will NOT reimburse meal expenses, hotels, car rentals, mileage, health and travel insurance, immunizations, visa fees, etc. Students must pay for such expenses from the $10,000 fellowship they receive. $500 will be withheld until all deliverables have been submitted to WDI and the host organization at the end of the internship.

 If you are not flying directly from DTW to your internship destination and vice versa, you must contact us in advance.
 We do NOT automatically approve and reimburse other destinations.